khru/nailted/README.md

             - [X] CreateUser
     - [X] Create environment documentation and API documentation

- **I've try to use github actions to validate the testing pipelines, but I've did not want to lose much time, so it's not added on the first release**
+## Notes
+* **The task: It should be possible to see only one employee**: *I think it's solved while filtering*

- In a normal situation I would have created 2 repositories that way I could have use github actions as well as husky on commit
+* In a normal situation I would have created 2 repositories that way I could have use github actions as well as husky on commit

 # Improves
 - [ ] Frontend features